 Choosing a reference manager depends on personal preferences and needs, for example:

 - are you willing to pay for the software?

 - do you have a preferred browser?

 - do you use Microsoft Word or another program when you write?

 - do you have installation rights for your computer?

 - do you already have a lot of PDF-files of articles?

 - do you want to collaborate with other students?

 Wikipedia offers an extensive overview of reference manager software.

-The Erasmus University Rotterdam has a licence for the online reference manager New RefWorks (also called ProQuest RefWorks) - students and researchers of the EUR can use RefWorks for free.
-The examples in the modules in the Citing Information LibGuide are based on New RefWorks.
+The Erasmus University Rotterdam has a license for the online reference manager ProQuest RefWorks - students and researchers of the EUR can use RefWorks for free (click here to read how to make an account).
+The examples in the modules in the Citing Information LibGuide are based on ProQuest RefWorks.